mvirgo/Unscented-Kalman-Filter/README.md

 1. Clone this repo.
 2. Make a build directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
-4. Run it: `./UnscentedKF path/to/input.txt path/to/output.txt`.
-You can find some sample inputs in 'data/'.
-   * eg. `./UnscentedKF ../data/obj_pose-laser-radar-synthetic-input.txt output.txt`
+4. Run it: `./UnscentedKF` along with the Term 2 simulator.

 ## Initialization paramaters
 This project included the option to tune various initialization parameters to improve the final calculated RMSE (root mean squared error).
 In the `ukf.cpp` file, I noted which portions I tuned, which included `std_a`, `std_yawd`, the initialized `x_` (separately for Radar and Lidar) and `P_` (also separate for each sensor type).